chenjr0719/RHadoop-Installation/README.md

 ## How to use?

+You have to run this script on every node in your cluster.

 ```$
 sudo sh RHadoop_Installation.sh
 ```

-After the installation, you can use another script to test **RHadoop**.
+After the installation, you can use another script to test **RHadoop** at any node.

 ```$
 Rscript RHadoop_Wordcount_Test.R